oven-sh/zig-npm/README.md

 # zig-npm

 This downloads release builds of Zig and publishes them to npm.
+Trying to make it easier to contribute to Bun and other Zig projects.

 ## Usage

+TODO: publish this to npm.
+This doesn't work yet.

 ```sh
 bunx @oven/zig --version